Please login to continue

 Q: What benefits does a day student receive from sponsorship?

-A: Day students from the community receive an excellent classical Christian education at the Rafiki School either for free or for a fraction of the cost.
-They are also provided with two nutritious meals per day, as well as school supplies.
+A: For a small portion of the cost, day students from the community receive an excellent classical Christian education at the Rafiki School.
+They are also provided with two nutritious meals per day, school supplies, and daily Bible study.

 Q: Why do day students have aliases?

-A: We have given each day student an alias for the privacy and protection of the child and his/her family since some of them live in sensitive regions.
+A: We have given each day student an alias for the privacy and protection of the child and his/her family.

 Q: Besides giving, what can I do for my child?